osmus/teachosm.org/_posts/en/0100-01-01-contribute.md

 ---

 This guide is created and maintained by the
 TeachOSM community.
-You can help us improve this guide by simply sending your feedback or by contributing directly to it via [Github](http://github.com/hotosm/learnosm).
+You can help us improve this guide by simply sending your feedback via email to: info [at] teachosm.org, or by contributing directly to the [Github](http://github.com/osmlab/teachosm) repository.